-This Policy remains unchanged from the previous year, excluding the increase in the interest on overdue rates and charges from 8.03% per annum compounding daily, to 8.17% per annum compounding daily.
-This is to conform with changes to the Local Government Regulation 2012 which has reduced the maximum amount of interest Councils can charge on overdue rates and charges.
+This Policy remains unchanged from the previous year, excluding the increase in the interest on overdue rates and charges from 8.17% per annum compounding daily, to 11.64% per annum compounding daily.
+This is to conform with changes to the Local Government Regulation 2012 which has increased the maximum amount of interest Councils can charge on overdue rates and charges.